Quantum K-theory of flag varieties via non-abelian localization: Twisted theories

+which is the outcome of setting $\wT\rightarrow T$, $Q_{is} = Q_i$ and $y=1$ in $J^{tw,Y,(V_j,l)}$, gives a point on $\L^{X,(V_j,l)}$. \begin{remark} The observation above seems to provide a way of systematically expressing level structures in terms of the more classical Euler-type twistings up to signs.
+However, the concurrent appearance of both $\mu$ and $\mu^{-1}$ implies that the technical issue of convergence may arise in certain cases.
+In fact, the Euler-type twisting $(\Eu,\mu^{-1}E)$ is usually well-defined only when we add $\mu$ into the base coefficient ring $\Lambda^X$ and consider the adic topology associated to $\mu$.
+Therefore, one has to treat the limit at $\mu = 1$ with extra care.
+Our argument above is legitimate as we do only algebraic manipulation of the recursion coefficients, which are always well-defined even when $\mu = 1$. \end{remark}

-This is actually the small $J$-function of the corresponding theory when $l \leq \left[\prod_{j=i}^n(v_{j+1}-v_j)\right]/(n-i+1)$, which may be proved by estimating the degrees of $q$ in the numerators and denominators for each $Q^d$.
-The proof is purely technical and resemblant to that in the grassmannian case, and is thus omitted here.
+$J^{X,(V_j,l)}$ above is actually the small $J$-function (i.e. with zero input) of the corresponding theory with level structures when $l \leq \left[\prod_{i=j}^n(v_{i+1}-v_i)\right]/(n-j+1)$, which may be proved by estimating the degrees of $q$ in the numerators and denominators for each $Q^d$.
+The proof is purely technical and highly resemblant to that in the grassmannian case \cite{Givental-Yan}, so we omit the details here.

-It is worth noting that a correspondence between level-twisted big $\mathcal{J}$-functions of dual flag manifolds still holds, just like the one for dual grassmannians\cite{Dong-Wen}.
-To be more precise, there is a $T$-equivariant isomorphism between the flag manifold
+A correspondence between big $\mathcal{J}$-functions with level structures of dual flag varieties still holds, generalizing the one for dual grassmannians discovered in \cite{Dong-Wen}.
+To be more precise, there is a $T$-equivariant isomorphism between the flag variety

 and

 where $T$ acts on the ambient $\mathbb{C}^N$ of the former with characters $\Lambda_1,\cdots,\Lambda_N$ but on that of the latter with characters all inverted, and the isomorphism is given explicitly by